Ivan Vladislav of Bulgaria

-Ivan Vladislav (Їѡаннъ Владиславъ; Иван/Йоан Владислав; died February 1018) ruled as emperor (tsar) of the First Bulgarian Empire from August or September 1015 to February 1018.
-The year of his birth is unknown; he was born at least a decade before 987, but probably not much earlier than that.
+Ivan Vladislav (Їѡаннъ Владиславъ; Иван/Йоан Владислав; died February 1018) served as the emperor (tsar) of the First Bulgarian Empire from approximately August or September 1015 until February 1018.
+The precise year of his birth remains elusive; he was born at least ten years prior to 987, but likely not much earlier than that.

 Saved from death by his cousin Gavril Radomir, the Bulgarian Emperor, in 976, Ivan Vladislav murdered him in October 1015 and seized the Bulgarian throne.
 Due to the desperate situation of the country following the decades-long war with the Byzantine Empire, and in an attempt to consolidate his position, he tried to negotiate truce with the Byzantine emperor Basil II.
 After the failure of the negotiations he continued the resistance, attempting unsuccessfully to push the Byzantines back.
 During his period of rule, Ivan Vladislav tried to strengthen the Bulgarian army, reconstructed many Bulgarian fortresses and even carried out a counter-offensive, but he died at the Battle of Dyrrhachium in 1018.
 After his death his widow, Empress Maria, the Patriarch and most of the nobility finally surrendered to Basil II, who soon suppressed the last remnants of resistance and brought about the end of the First Bulgarian Empire.

 Ivan Vladislav left a mixed heritage, varying from a reputation of being a ruthless murderer to a hero defending his country as well as he could.
 The descendants of Ivan Vladislav entered the Byzantine nobility and rose to the highest ranks of the hierarchy.
 Two women of his family became empresses of the Byzantine Empire and others became military commanders or high-ranking officials.
 He was an ancestor of the Byzantine emperor John II Komnenos.